 Pork Tenderloin Crostini

 The Pork Tenderloin Crostini with Pineapple Salsa is tender and delicious!
-However, it is an appetizer that needs to be assembled just before serving to have the best taste.
-The tenderloin should be cooked the day before and stored in the refrigerator.
+However, it is an appetizer that needs to be assembled just before serving for the best flavor.
+The tenderloin should be cooked the day before and refrigerated.
 You can also cut the bread and pineapple the day before.
 Closer to the serving time, toast the bread and make the pineapple salsa.
-Assemble the crostini just before you plan to serve it.
+Assemble the crostini just before serving.

 Strawberries

 Whether strawberries are a dessert or an appetizer is debatable, but they sure are pretty on a Valentine’s Day board!
-Wash them the day before you plan to use them to give them time to dry.
+Wash them the day before you plan to use them, so they have time to dry.
 Have some small skewers or toothpicks for guests to serve themselves.

 Cookies

-If you are making appetizers that take time, it is better to add other things to the board that do not take any prep time.
+If you are making time-consuming appetizers, it is better to add other items to the board that do not require any prep.
 Store-bought cookies (as shown above and below) are a good example.
 They require no prep time, have a few decorative hearts, and are perfect for filling the board space.

 Candy is also easy to place on a food board and fills space.
-Use bowls to hold candy that is small or that might roll off the board.
-Choose colors that match the aesthetic of the occasion.
+Use bowls to hold small candies that might otherwise roll off the board.
+Choose colors that match the occasion’s aesthetic.
 For this board, I used red and pink Valentine colors.

 This board was served on a white background.
 I placed ribbons, flowers, heart-shaped cocktail sticks, and heart napkins in matching colors on the table.
 Extra accessories can make your board come to life.